-A rating is not a recommendation to buy, sell or hold any security and/or investment.
-Any user of this report should not rely solely on the rating and analysis contained in this report to make an investment decision in as much as it does not address non-credit risks, the adequacy of market price, suitability of any security for a particular investor, or the tax-exempt nature or taxability of payments made in respect to any security concerned.
+A credit rating is not a recommendation to buy, sell or hold any security and/or investment.
+Any user of this report should not rely solely on the credit rating and analysis contained in this report to make an investment decision in as much as it does not address non-credit risks, the adequacy of market price, suitability of any security for a particular investor, or the tax-exempt nature or taxability of payments made in respect to any security concerned.

-Ratings may be changed or withdrawn at any time for any reason at the sole discretion of MARC.
-MARC may make modifications to and/or amendments in this document including information contained therein at any time after publication as it deems appropriate.
+Ratings may be changed, placed on MARCWatch, suspended or withdrawn at any time for any reason at the sole discretion of MARC.
+MARC may make modifications to and/or amendments in credit analysis reports including information contained therein at any time after publication as it deems appropriate.

-MARC receives fees from its ratees, and has structured reporting lines and compensation arrangements for its analytical members in a manner designed to promote the integrity of its rating process, and to eliminate and/or manage actual and/or potential conflicts of integrated.
+MARC receives fees from its ratees and has structured reporting lines and compensation arrangements for its analytical members in a manner designed to promote the integrity of its rating process, and to eliminate and/or manage actual and/or potential conflicts of interest.